 Some websites require a high amount of CPU processing power and other server resources and might need more than 1 CPU core.
 The higher the CPU's clock speed, the faster the website will run.
 If you need multiple CPU cores for your website, have a look at our Semi Dedicated and High Frequency VPS plans.

 The Fact Behind 1 GB Memory vs. 2 GB Memory

-At a glance, it might seem like with 2 GB of Memory, your websites would run faster.
+At a glance, it might seem like with 2 GB of Memory; your websites would run faster.
 But there is more to it.

-Most providers offering 2 GB Memory use either decade old E5 CPU or cheap hardware with slower IPC and DDR3 / DDR4 Memory support, allowing them to offer 2 GB.
+Most providers offering 2 GB Memory use either decade-old E5 CPU or cheap hardware with slower IPC and DDR3 / DDR4 Memory support, allowing them to offer 2 GB.

-Latest generation high clock speed CPUs have blistering fast IPC and DDR4 Memory support, but they cost around 3 - 4 times more.
+The latest generation high clock speed CPUs have blistering fast IPC and DDR4 Memory support, but they cost around 3 - 4 times more.
 Combining a high clock speed CPU and faster DDR4 Memory on recent hardware allows faster data processing with only 1 GB DDR4 Memory vs. 2 GB Memory on older hardware in most cases.

 We have built our servers using high clock speed CPUs, which allows us to have faster DDR4 Memory and deliver high PHP and MySQL performance.
 Fast PHP and MySQL processing provides faster page load times for your websites.